fchampalimaud/cf.bonsai/docs/workflows/BonsaiExamples/Vision/CreateImageWithCircles/CreateImageWithCircles.md

 :::

 ## Details
-1. Creates a new image with three circles everytime 'S' is pressed
+1. Creates a new image with three circles everytime 'A' is pressed
     1. Creates a black canvas sized 100x100
     2. Adds a white circle centered at (50,50) with a 40-pixel radius to the canvas
     3. Adds a white circle centered at (50,50) with a 20-pixel radius to the canvas